aws/chalice/docs/source/topics/routing.rst

 If you then go to ``https://endpoint/users/james``, then the view function will be called as: ``users('james')``.
-The parameters are passed as positional parameters based on the order they appear in the URL.
-The argument names for the view function do not need to match the name of the captured
+The parameters are passed as keyword parameters based on the name as they appear in the URL.
+The argument names for the view function must match the name of the captured
 argument: